archiveproject/docker_installs/README.md

 `./docker-install.sh`

 ## Prompts from the script:
 First, you'll be prompted to select the number for your OS / Distro.
-Currently I support CentOS 7 and 8, Debian 10 and 11, Ubuntu 18.04, 20.04, 22.04, Arch Linux, and Open Suse (tested on Leap 15.4).
+Currently I support RaspbianOS (latest), CentOS 7 and 8, Debian 10 and 11, Ubuntu 18.04, 20.04, 22.04, 23.05, Arch Linux, and Open Suse (tested on Leap 15.4).

 Next, you'll be asked to answer "y" to any of the four software packages you'd like to install.
-- Docker-CE
+- Docker-CE (you'll need this for the others to work)
-- Docker-Compose
+- Docker-Compose (you'll need this for any of the applications to start properly)
 - NGinx Proxy Manager
-- Navidrome (music player))
+- Navidrome (music player)
+- Remotely (Remote Desktop Support Tool)
+- Guacamole (Remote Desktop Protocol in the Browser)
 - Portainer-CE
   - if you answer y to Portainer, you'll be asked another question